Rehabilitation is necessary for recovery after injury and to protect from re-injury.

 In six weeks, co-ordination and movement precision improves.
 Repeating movements over and over will create new, correct muscle firing sequences.
 When the patterns of movement are right, your efficiency improves.
 Correct movement prevents injury, allowing you to live better, move better and train more, without pain.

-£299 – 6-week course of rehabilitation / running technique coaching (6 x 1 hour sessions).
+£299 – 6-week course of rehabilitation / running technique coaching (6 x 1 hour sessions including assessment).

 £65 – One-off coaching / rehabilitation session (1 hour)